 - Trekking poles (Black Diamond with "Flick Lock" are best).
 Two poles are mandatory for your safety.
 These will be helpful on steep sections of the trail and river crossings.
 Also for walking on snow or ice higher up. - Kahtoola Microspikes or YakTrax Summits.
-For your security when walking on sections of the glacier with snowy or icy conditions.
+These are for your security when descending passes with snowy or icy conditions.
 They fit onto your walking boots. - Gaiters.
 A pair of knee high gaiters used to keep boots dry if walking through snow or on wet ground.